sparkbox/bios/README.md

 As Director of User Experience for Sparkbox, Drew is a steadfast voice for creating usable and useful work.
 With background in design, content strategy, and project management, Drew capitalizes on a love for people and content to drive projects toward clear communication.
 He has made a living on empathy, charm, and an uncanny ability for telling bad jokes.

 ## **Philip Zastrow - Sparkbox - Developer**
-Philip is a developer specializing in frontend design, CSS, and HTML.
-As a member of Sparkbox, Philip works with his teammates to build a better and unconstrained web.
-Whether dancing at a standing desk or grooving while sitting, Philip is always on the move, rocking a sweet pair of specs.
+Harboring a powerful need to push pixels and punch code, Philip is a designer and developer that needs a healthy mixture of both.
+At [Sparkbox](https://seesparkbox.com), Philip’s title may be Frontend Designer, but around the office he is known as the Sassmaster.
+But that term isn’t because of sarcastic wit, rather it’s for Philip’s depth of knowledge and love for all things CSS.
+Philip loves tinkering with new concepts and discovering unique solutions, all while dancing at his standing desk.

 ## **Rob Tarr - Sparkbox - Developer**
 Rob is a developer at Sparkbox in Dayton, Ohio.
 He spends his days writing JavaScript, HTML, CSS, and building tools that help make the Internet a better place for everyone.
 Rob also co-leads [GemCityJS](http://gemcityjs.com), a local JavaScript meetup.
 When not at work, Rob can usually be found hanging out with his wife and kids, building Node powered robots, or out somewhere on a bike.